SAMHW Digital Toolkit

 Mental Health Week Sample Posts

-PSA Video and
+Mental Health PSA Video

-3 in the 3rd Script
+3 in the 3rd Script sample script

-Talking Points: Student Athlete Mental Health
+Talking Points: Student-Athlete Mental Health

 • Studies find that as many as 23.7% of college athletes experience depressive symptoms that reach clinically relevant levels, and 6.3% have moderate to severe depression.
 Even serious high school athletes have been found to struggle with their mental health.
 (NAMI)